emilorisit/hioa-eng-electronics/README.md

 Overview

-This repository contains an electronics engineering project developed during my studies at OsloMet (formerly HIOA).
+This repository contains an electronics engineering project developed in 2013 during my studies at OsloMet (formerly HIOA).
 The project focuses on designing and implementing a boat control system, showcasing skills in Arduino programming, hardware integration, and project management.

 Project Features